Potato virus Y: Hosts, strains, and symptoms

-Potato virus Y transmission
+Transmission

 PVY may be transmitted to potato plants through grafting, plant sap inoculation and through aphid transmission.
 The most common manner of PVY infection of plant material in the field is through the aphid, and although aphids on their own can directly damage potato plants, it is their role as viral vectors which has the greatest economic impact.
 In cold climates aphids spend the winter either as wingless aphids giving birth to live young (viviparae) or as eggs.
 Hosts such as weeds and other crops serve as breeding grounds for these aphids and form a temporary area of colonization before the aphids migrate to the potato fields.
 In moderate climates, such as in South Africa, aphids are thought to reproduce asexually on weeds, other crops, indigenous plants and garden plants.
 This means that there are a number of aphids present year-round.
 The importance in effective and stringent monitoring of aphid populations is stressed in a review by Radcliffe and Ragsdale (2002) as PVY virions are introduced to potato fields almost solely by winged aphids from a virus source outside these fields.
 Wingless aphids have not yet been linked to the spread of PVY in potato fields.

 The green peach aphid (Myzus persicae) has been found to be most effective in its role as viral vector, but others such as Aphis fabae, Aphis gossypii, Aphis nasturtii, Macrosiphum euphorbiae, Myzus (Nectarosiphon) certus, Myzus (Phorodon) humuli and Rhopalosiphum insertum are also strongly associated with viral transmission.
 The Agricultural Research Council-Vegetable and Ornamental Plant Institute (ARC-VOPI) 6 of South Africa identified twenty five species of aphid able to function as PVY vectors.
 The efficiencies of some of these aphids to function as PVY vectors were also established (Ragsdale et al., 2001) and were found to vary between the different species.
 In South Africa, Aphis fabae, Aphis gossypii and Aphis nasturtii are the most common and efficient PVY vectors found in the field.
 Apart from being classed according to efficiency as vectors, aphids can also be divided into two subgroups, namely colonizing and non-colonizing species.
 Colonizing aphids are aphids which reproduce and establish themselves on potato plants, specifically, while non-colonizing aphids do not reproduce nor establish colonies on potato plants.
 Colonizing aphids are better adapted to life on potato plants and are thus generally considered as better PVY vectors than non-colonizing aphids.
 Noncolonizing aphids do not primarily feed on potato plants but do occasionally feed on them while searching for a more suitable host.
 Their lower efficiency as PVY vector is cancelled out by the sheer numbers in which they occur.
 Because of this, all aphids present in and around potato fields must be considered as possible vectors and their numbers carefully monitored.